20+ Best Things to Do on the Toronto Islands: A Local Guide

 Spending a full day on the islands is a summer tradition for many Toronto families – and bringing food is part of the plan.
 Whether you pack a cooler with snacks or go all-in with a BBQ, there are plenty of picnic areas throughout the park to spread out and relax.

 We’ve had lots of island days with family and friends: picnic blankets, sandwiches, bikes, and a soccer ball for the kids.
-It’s a great spot to unplug and spend time outside without leaving the city.
+It’s a great place to unplug and spend time outside without leaving the city.

 Just be sure to arrive early on weekends – especially if you’re planning to snag one of the BBQ pits or shaded spots.

-6. Canoe, Kayak, or Paddleboard
+5. Canoe, Kayak, or Paddleboard

 Exploring the Toronto Islands by water is an adventurous way to see a different side of the city.
 Lots of people come to the islands to go canoeing, kayaking, or paddleboarding.
 There are rental places on the islands, and you can even take lessons if you’re new to paddling.